What caused Turkish plane crash? Experts weigh in on deadly incident

 A Turkish military plane crashed in Georgia on Tuesday, killing all 20 people on board in the Nato member’s deadliest military incident for half a decade.

-The C-130 cargo aircraft had only just departed Azerbaijan for Turkey before it came plummeting down.
-Footage posted on social media showed the plane breaking apart in midair, sending its parts hurtling towards the ground.
+The incident remains shrouded in mystery, with Ankara saying on Wednesday that it is too early to say what caused the crash of the C-130 cargo aircraft in Georgia's Kakheti district - but that an impending crash report is expected to reveal the cause.

-Turkish president Tayyip Erdogan said on Wednesday that authorities had found the black box after the crash in the Sighnaghi municipality of Georgia's Kakheti district.
-A 46-person team was dispatched from Turkey to carry out search and rescue operations alongside Georgian authorities.
+The flight had only just departed Azerbaijan for Turkey before it came plummeting down, with footage online showing the plane breaking apart in midair, causing its parts to hurtle towards the ground.

-But the incident remains shrouded in mystery, with Ankara yet to provide a reason for the crash.
-Experts, including a former C-130 pilot in the RAF, have raised questions over how the plane appeared to shatter into pieces so quickly.
+Turkey has now grounded all flights by its fleet of C-130 planes - just weeks after the defence ministry announced a deal with Britain to procure 12 C-130J aircraft that require modernisation work.

-The Independent talked to experts about what could have caused the crash?
+The Independent has spoken to experts, including a former C-130 pilot in the RAF, about what could have caused the plane appeared to shatter into pieces so quickly.

 What is the C-130 Hercules and when did it crash?